HolyBlackCat/cpp-tutorials/tooling/articles/terminal_for_dummies.md

   ![vscode terminal](/tooling/images/terminal_vscode.png)

-As you can see, they all do the same thing: draw text to the screen, and let you type things.
+As you can see, they all do pretty much the same thing: draw text to the screen, and let you type things.

 ## Different shells